 What is an interest rate?

-When you use a credit card, take out a student loan or apply for a mortgage, the lender charges you interest, which is a percentage of your loan balance.
+When you use a credit card, take out a student loan or apply for a mortgage, the lender charges you interest, which is expressed as a percentage of your loan balance.

 Simply put, interest is the basic cost of borrowing money.